glee2429/CS540_W21_DBMS/Lecture/Wk3.md

 ##### CTE: Relation variable within the scope of a single query.
 Common Table Expression (CTE) is similar to CREATE VIEW.
+* Caveat: CTE is only used in MySQL.
+VIEW is more widely used.
 1. State the base case.
 2. Express how recursion is used based on the previous steps.
 ```sql